ClearFox logoClearFox

 2. 2

 Select 'QuickBooks Online and Payments' as the platform.
+Copy the Client ID and Client Secret from the app's Keys & credentials page.

 3. 3